kienngoxuan/Kaggle/README.md

 # Kaggle
-For kaggle competitions to track new techniques and progress
+This repository is used for kaggle competitions to track new techniques and progress